Bean Pod is used as a supportive treatment for inability to urinate. In herbal folk medicine, it is used as a diuretic and antidiabetic.

 Fennel has a diuretic effect, which increases the amount and frequency of urination, which is thought to help remove toxic substances from the body.

-Fennel is thought to be an effective herbal remedy for respiratory congestion and is a common ingredient in cough remedies.
+Fennel is thought to be an effective herbal medicine/remedy for respiratory congestion and is a common ingredient in cough remedies.

 It relaxes the smooth muscle lining of the digestive system.